Detective Psychon arrives on The Glimmingdrift where he works with a client to solve who has been leaking their play scripts to the press.

 The door slid open, revealing a young 28-year-old human woman, although the snakes in her hazel hair exposed she was half-gorgon.
 She wore a thick, white sweater and a pair of tight red leggings.

 “Hello, Alaia,” Psychon said, forcing a warm smile.
-“I saw your article about Canopus’ latest show, and I wanted to see if you be interested in interviewing me about the hats I designed for it.”
+“I saw your article about Canopus’ latest show, and I wanted to see if you are interested in interviewing me about the hats I designed for it.”

 Alaia beamed with excitement.
 “Yes, please come in.”